The Best Car Insurance in Vermont for 2022

 Only available for current and former military personnel and their families

-Along with affordable insurance policies, USAA is well-known for its excellent customer service and strong reputation across the country.
+Along with affordable insurance policies, USAA is known for its excellent customer service and strong reputation across the country.

 USAA also delivers the following additional benefits to its policyholders:

-- Rental Car or Travel Reimbursement: Drivers can add this coverage at a premium to cover the cost of a rented car while their vehicle undergoes repairs after a covered loss.
+- Rental Car or Travel Reimbursement: You can add this coverage at a premium to cover the cost of a rented car as your vehicle undergoes repairs after a covered loss.

-- Rideshare Insurance: While you're waiting for a rideshare request, you can safeguard yourself with USAA's rideshare gap coverage.
-This coverage is available for as little as $6 per month for some customers.
+- Rideshare Insurance: You can safeguard yourself with USAA's rideshare gap coverage while waiting for a ride request.
+For some customers, this coverage is available for as little as six dollars per month.

-- Vehicle Storage Discount: If you store your vehicle in a garage, you can save up to 15% on your comprehensive insurance premiums.
+- Vehicle Storage Discount: If you store your vehicle in a garage, you can save on your premiums through discounts.

-- Legacy Discount: Drivers under 25 who were previously covered by their parents' USAA policies can receive a discount when purchasing their own coverage.
+- Legacy Discount: A driver under 25 years old previously covered by their parent's USAA policies can receive a discount when purchasing their own policy.

 Best Car Insurance in Vermont for Those With New Cars

-New automobile owners may seek policies that cover the cost of replacing their recently purchased vehicles.
-By paying additional premiums for new car replacement coverage, you can receive compensation for the cost of a comparable model and brand if your car is totaled in a covered loss during the first few years of ownership.
+Owners of new cars may want policies that cover the cost of replacing their recently purchased vehicles.
+At an extra cost, new car replacement policies pay to replace a totaled car with a comparable brand and model during the first few years of ownership.

-Additionally, insurance companies with better car replacement coverage may provide a newer model car if your vehicle becomes totaled.
-Cars under the age of five years old are usually eligible for this coverage.
-This additional coverage costs extra for drivers.
+Additionally, insurance companies with better car replacement coverage allow you to purchase a newer model if your vehicle is totaled.
+Cars under five years old are usually eligible for this coverage, which costs more.

 MoneyGeek’s Pick: Allstate